-Academic Extension is only available to postgraduate students.
+Academic Extension is only an option for postgraduate students.

 The UKVI will, however, allow you to use this wrap up period to complete your academic extension.

-Therefore, if you feel you can complete your course in the time left on your visa, you do not have to make a visa extension application, as your current visa will cover your academic extension.
+Therefore, if you feel you can complete your course in the time left on your visa by using the wrap up period, AND you are not interested in the Graduate Route visa, you do not have to apply to extend your Student Visa.

-You must submit a visa extension application while you still have an academic reason to do so.
+You must apply to extend your Student Visa while you still have an academic reason to do so.

 You must submit your visa extension application BEFORE your course end date or visa end date, whichever is earlier.

 You still have course to attend / work to submit / viva to attend.